PgBiel/typst-improv-tables-planning/main.typ

 2. *OK:* It should have similar properties to tablex's implementation.
 In particular, regarding the most basic properties, `fill`, `align` and `inset` are desirable to override the default table setting.
 Additionally, a cell would have a `body` or `content` field to access its inner content.
     #note[Theoretically, it'd be possible to change cells' `x`, `y`, `colspan`, `rowspan` fields through `set` rules.
 That's not necessarily a problem for tables themselves, as the style chain at the grid generation stage of the table code would likely already have the final values of those fields, considering `set` rules and such.
 However, using such rules should be avoided, as they can produce unexpected consequences.]

-3. *Under discussion:* It should be possible to customize cells in bulk, akin to tablex's `map-cells`.
+3. *OK (Proposal 5):* It should be possible to customize cells in bulk, akin to tablex's `map-cells`.
   - In particular, while `fill: (x, y) => pick-color(x, y)` and `align: (x, y) => pick-align(x, y)` work, they can't depend on other properties the cell has; in particular, the cell's body (e.g. you might want to set the fill for all cells with the text "3" to green).
   - *Proposal 1:* We could change their signatures to `fill: cell => value` *(breaking change)*.
 The idea is that a `table.cell` would also have `x, y` fields to let you "locate" it, and a `body` or `content` field.
   - *Proposal 2:* We could use show rules.
 However, they are currently limited due to problems in the styling system: